mkotormus/G3_OrchestraConductorDemo/README.md

 #Orchestra Conductor Demo

 ##Description:
-This project implements orchestra conductor game with aim to simulate change in
+This project implements orchestra conductor game with aim to simulate changing tempo of a soundtrack using gestures.
+The gestures are generated using conductor's baton with white-LED marker attached to its tip.
+The design uses OV7670 image sensor/camera to sample marker's trajectory and output it on a monitor.
+It also runs gesture recognition and changes tempo of the soundtrack based on the type of the last gesture.

 Hardware Requirements:
 1. Xilinx Nexys4 DDR board